hmrc/upscan-initiate/README.md

 ## Introduction <a name="introduction"></a>

-Please also read the Upscan documentation in Confluence, this is in the "Platform Services" space.

 In this "user manual" the collection of microservices that make up Upscan are discussed, not just `upscan-initiate`.
 This documentation is here as `upscan-initiate` is the microservice which developers will interact with directly.

 The Upscan service allows consuming services to orchestrate the uploading of files.
 Upscan provides